dewiniaid/gs4-lich-scripts/Foreach.md

    You can specify any type of item that Lich knows about.
 Examples include 'gem', 'wand' and 'scroll' (which includes things like palimpests and other 'alternate names' for scrolls).  `;foreach` by itself will show all the known types.  `;foreach in inv` with no commands will show the types of all items it finds.

+   You can use `type=none` to explicitly find items that have no defined type according to Lich.

    **Note:** This is only as accurate as Lich's own type data.
 You may be able to get more accurate type data by downloading and running the `gameobjadd` script at startup.